wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gb.md

 The main competitors of the Game Boy dangle at the bottom of the chart.
 The Atari Lynx barely sold one million units and the Game Gear managed to grab about `8%` of the handheld market share.

 In 2003, Nokia thought it was a good idea to compete with the Game Boy Advance.
 Why carry both a cellphone and a gaming device when one can be both, right?
-The result was a phone/game device that did neither well.
+The result was the N-Gage, a phone/game device that did neither well.
 The project was quickly abandoned two years later.
 Who would have thought that gamers dislike having to pry out the battery each time they want to swap game cartridges.

 Technically, the Game Boy was a bit less exciting: